 - iii.
-There is a linear relationship between the FF degradation rate and Pmax degradation rate and that of Voc degradation rate and $P{\rm max}$. - iv.
-However, the linear relation between I{sc} degradation rate and that of P{max} is relatively insignificant as compared to V{oc} and FF.
+There is a linear relationship between the FF degradation rate and Pmax degradation rate and that of Voc degradation rate and P{max} . - iv.
+However, the linear relation between I{sc} degradation rate and that of P{max} is relatively insignificant as compared to V{oc} and FF. v.
+It was deduced that, Isc has relatively similar degradation rates to Pmax degradation rates and what causes this trend is to be determined with other statistical techniques.